Child friendly resorts in Asia

 St Regis Sanya pool/ photo: hotel

-At the higher end for those willing to give their wallets a modest pummelling in Yalong Bay are the plush new St Regis Sanya (www.starwoodhotels.com/stregis/) with a children's club, an excellent beach, several outdoor pools, a large outdoor play area with all manner of equipment, tennis and cycling; and the spanking new and more modestly priced MGM Grand Sanya (www.mgmgrandsanya.com), which serves up a kids' pool with splash slides and a family pool, and water sports with water scooters and more arrayed on a generous stretch of beach.
+At the higher end for those willing to give their wallets a modest pummelling in Yalong Bay are the plush St Regis Sanya (www.starwoodhotels.com/stregis/) with a children's club, an excellent beach, several outdoor pools, a large outdoor play area with all manner of equipment, tennis and cycling; and the spanking new and more modestly priced MGM Grand Sanya (www.mgmgrandsanya.com), which serves up a kids' pool with splash slides and a family pool, and water sports with water scooters and more arrayed on a generous stretch of beach.
 The MGM is a good family hotel choice with a lot of entertainment and music to keep all ages occupied.
 Or simply grab a bicycle and pedal off to explore the surrounds.
+Great pool areas and a hip beach with chill-out music.

 Huizhou and Hangzhou